-- Qualitative and Quantitative nature of data - Scales of measurement: nominal, ordinal, interval and ratio. - Measures of central tendency mean, median and mode - Measures of variability-SD - Tabulation and graphical representation of data with pie-diagram, bar-diagram, histogram, frequency polygon and Ogive. - Normal probability curve (NPC): properties and application
+- Qualitative and Quantitative nature of data - Scales of measurement: nominal, ordinal, interval and ratio. - Measures of central tendency- mean, median and mode - Measures of variability-SD - Tabulation and graphical representation of data with pie-diagram, bar-diagram, histogram, frequency polygon and Ogive. - Normal distribution of data:probability curve (NPC7): properties and its application